 Summerhall – Main Hall

-Woodhill plays at Summerhall for EdFringe until 27 August.
-Further information and bookings can be found here.
+A Very Old Man With Enormous Wings plays at EdFringe 2022 until 28 August.
+Further information and bookings here.